djcloudking/aws-projects/README.md

 # aws-skills-challenges
-I will provide a step by step guide to you so that you can develop skills in AWS:
+This repo is a step by step guide of AWS labs:

 1. Costing and Billing
 2. Storage (S3)
 3. Networking (VPC)